mahbubchula/XAI_TR/modules/02-research-problem-formulation/README.md

 > **Machine Learning should be chosen because it adds value—not because it is fashionable.**
 > A well-formulated research problem always starts with selecting the *right tool* for the task.

-### Section 1: When Should You Use Machine Learning?

-Not every research problem needs ML.
-Understanding when ML is appropriate will save you time and lead to better research.

-**ML is a Good Fit When:**

-✅ **You have patterns in data to learn from**
-- Example: Predicting disease from patient symptoms and test results
-- Why it works: Historical data shows patterns between symptoms and diagnoses

-✅ **The problem is too complex for simple rules**
-- Example: Identifying spam emails (too many variations for simple rules)
-- Why it works: ML can learn complex combinations of features

-✅ **You have sufficient data**
-- Example: Classifying plant species from images (with hundreds of labeled images)
-- Why it works: ML needs examples to learn from

-✅ **The problem involves prediction or classification**
-- Example: Forecasting crop yields based on weather and soil data
-- Why it works: ML excels at finding predictive relationships

-✅ **Manual analysis would be too time-consuming**
-- Example: Analyzing thousands of research papers to identify trends
-- Why it works: ML can process large volumes efficiently

-**ML Might NOT Be the Best Fit When:**

-❌ **You have very little data**
-- If you only have 20-30 examples, traditional statistical methods may work better

-❌ **Simple rules work well**
-- If "IF temperature > 100°C THEN water boils" solves your problem, you don't need ML

-❌ **You need 100% explainability from the start**
-- Some highly regulated fields require complete transparency that complex ML can't provide

-❌ **The cost of errors is extremely high**
-- Life-critical systems may need more traditional, provably safe approaches

-❌ **You don't have the right data**
-- If your available data doesn't relate to what you want to predict, ML can't help

----

 ### Section 2: Types of ML Problems